Bianca-Pasat/MOI/docs/source/miRNA.rst

 Functionality
 ~~~~~~~~~~~~~

-The pipeline initially downloads SRA codes and converts the runs into
+The pipeline initially downloads SRA codes and converts the runs into fastq files.
-fastq files.
 Alternativey you can provide local fastq files.
-It then
-performs quality control with `FASTQC <../modules/nf-core/fastqc>`__ and
+It then performs quality control with  FASTQC
-then automatically detects and removes adapters with
+and then automatically detects and removes adapters with Trimgalore.
-`Trimgalore <../modules/nf-core/trimgalore>`__.

 Each of the above steps can be skipped, for example if you don’t want to
 perform quality control, you can specify in the params_mirna.yml file: